Boca Juniors, Benfica draw 2-2 in Club World Cup match that includes 3 red cards, 22 fouls

 Takeaways

-Boca Juniors, after underperforming last season in the Argentina first division and disappointing in the CONMEBOL Copa Libertadores, used the support of their fans to fuel them and earn a point in group play.
-Their second match, against Bayern Munich in Miami on Friday, will prove to be a more challenging game.
+Boca Juniors, after underperforming last season in the Argentina first division and disappointing in the Copa Libertadores, used the support of their fans to fuel them and earn a point in group play.
+Their second match, against Bayern Munich in Miami on Friday night, will prove to be a more challenging game.

-Benfica, which was imprecise in its play and gave the ball away many times unprovoked, will take on the only semi-professional team in the Club World Cup, Auckland City, which was badly beaten by Bayern.
+Benfica, which was imprecise in its play and gave the ball away many times unprovoked, will play Friday as well and take on the only semi-professional team in the Club World Cup, Auckland City, which was badly beaten by Bayern.

 AP soccer: https://apnews.com/hub/soccer